gVguy/thru-space/README.md

 Add space travel to your website!

-A tiny javascript library for creating an effect of **flying through the universe at lightspeed** and rendering it on a canvas.
+A tiny dependency-free javascript library for creating an effect of **flying through the universe at light speed** and rendering it on a canvas.

 <p align="center">✨ <b><a href="https://gvguy.github.io/thru-space/">Live interactive demo</a></b> ✨</p>